Marcus-Chao/Codewars/README.md

 # Codewars
-A collection of my solutions to codewars problems
+A collection of my solutions to codewars problems.
-This is a part of me trying to put my Python Programming Skills to Practice
+This is a part of me trying to put my Python Programming Skills to Practice.